imamaris/covidcenter-bot/README.md

 ## Integrate Wit with your Messenger Bot

-When you download the Tutorial from the [base setup branch](https://github.com/imamaris/covidcenter-bot/tree/base-setup), the app will be capable of doing text and answer with sentiment intent.
+When you download the Tutorial from the [init data branch](https://github.com/imamaris/covidcenter-bot/tree/init-data), the app will be capable of doing text and answer with sentiment intent.
 In this part, we will add how retrieve covid

 Before you begin, you will need to create a few things.
 Please ensure you have all of the following:
 - Facebook Page: A Facebook Page will be used as the identity of your Messenger experience.
 When people chat with your app, they will see the Page name and the Page profile picture.
 To create a new Page, visit https://www.facebook.com/pages/create